saaqebs/Chess/README.md

 ## Running

 To run the game, download this repository.
-Change your terminal's directory to the folder containing this directory. afterwards, type `make play`.
+Change your terminal's directory to the folder containing this directory.
+Afterwards, type `make play`.
 Given that you have OCaml installed on your computer, it should immediately run the chess program and you should be prompted with the proper questions.